The oldest cloud storage services have matured into a variety of data protection offerings that can meet the needs...

 When your data’s already in the cloud

 Both BaaS and hybrid cloud approaches are based on the assumption that your production data is on your premises (or with your mobile employees).
-But if your production data is already someplace else, perhaps within a cloud
+But if your production data is already someplace else, perhaps within a cloud of its own, then your backup model radically changes or perhaps even disappears.

 - If you’re using online file sharing (OLFS) where your primary data copy is already cloud based, your data likely already resides in multiple data centers hosted on whatever cloud you’re using.
 You’re protected from component-level failures and if the service provider offers the ability to recover previous versions, you may not need any additional backup for that data.
 It’s inevitable OLFS and BaaS will overlap; for example, Mozy recently announced OLFS for its BaaS subscribers.